angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 on your Lotus Petals to help fix your colours if not on Astrolabe.
 I would recommend sticking with at least 3 Petal if considering 4 colours.

-Here are three example lists from recent mtgo league trophies by Sawatarix, BCS8995 and Doishy respectively:
+Here are three example lists from recent mtgo league trophies by *Sawatarix*, *BCS8995* and *Doishy* respectively:

 ::decklist{path=2021/02/19/meandeck.ubrg.sawatarix}